Spotting Repeat Fraudsters (Device Fingerprinting)

 | User agent | Browser and OS identification | Easily spoofed, but inconsistencies with other signals are revealing |

-For server-side IP lookups via API (geolocation, VPN detection, datacenter detection) with no SDK required, see Data Enrichment.
-This section covers deeper network signals that require a client-side SDK - WebRTC leak detection, TLS fingerprinting, and residential proxy detection via device correlation.
+Want server-side IP lookups with no SDK?
+Geolocation, VPN detection, datacenter detection, all by API - see Data Enrichment.
+This section is the deeper network stuff, and it needs a client-side SDK.
+WebRTC leak detection, TLS fingerprinting, residential proxy detection by device correlation.
+You can't get those from an API.

 2. True IP and Network Intelligence

-IP addresses are the most spoofed signal in fraud.
-Modern platforms go beyond the visible IP to find the real one.
+The IP is the most spoofed signal in fraud.
+Good platforms go past the visible one and hunt for the real one.

 | Technique | How It Works | What It Catches |